gulfiliz/gulfiliz.github.io/_posts/2025-09-05-vacuum-energy.md

 This is not a matter of needing better experiments.
 We have measured $$\Lambda$$ precisely.
-The problem is theoretical —
+The problem is theoretical.
-we cannot explain why the value is what it is.
+We cannot explain why the value is what it is.

 **We do not know if the vacuum energy gravitates normally.**